dhirnc/DataIntegraton/README.md

+Environment: Python 3.6.5 and Jupyter notebook

+Libraries used:

+pandas - for dataframe manipulation shapefile - to read shapefiles geopandas - to read and manipulate shapefile for co-ordinate reference system matplotlib (for plotting) math - for mathematical functions
-This analysis deals with Data Integration and Reshaping problems for Property data.
+Sklearn libraries - for data transformation and fitting linear model This analysis deals with Data Integration and Reshaping problems for Property data.

 Task 1:The goal of the analysis is to find several relavant commute details about properties using GTFS data provided.